-Prior to taking up the Bertelsen Chair at the Graduate Theological Union in Berkeley, CA, Dr. Barush was a postdoctoral research associate at the Center for Advanced Studies in the Visual Arts at the National Gallery of Art in Washington, DC where she contributed to a Mellon-funded digital humanities initiative under the direction of Therese O’Malley.
-Her research has been supported by grants and fellowships from the Thomas J. Watson Foundation, the Leverhulme Foundation, and the George Greenia Fellowship for Pilgrimage Studies.
+Prior to her current position, Dr. Barush was a postdoctoral research associate at the Center for Advanced Studies in the Visual Arts at the National Gallery of Art in Washington, DC where she contributed to a Mellon-funded digital humanities initiative.
+Her research has been supported by grants and fellowships from the Thomas J. Watson Foundation, the Luce Foundation, the Bannan Forum, and the George Greenia Fellowship for Pilgrimage Studies.

-Dr. Barush is the founding director of the Berkeley Art and Interreligious Pilgrimage Project, launched in the summer of 2022.
-BAIPP seeks to relate sacred sites across the world with local neighborhoods, gardens, and backyards; we see this landscape symbiosis as an integrative healing ritual that can form community.
+Dr. Barush is the founding director of the Berkeley Art and Interreligious Pilgrimage Project.
+Launched in the summer of 2022, it features pilgrimage routes curated by socially-engaged contemporary artists and scholars and seeks to link sacred landscapes the world over to neighborhoods, gardens, and backyards as a way to connect as a global community.

 Imaging Pilgrimage: Art as Embodied Experience (New York: Bloomsbury Visual Culture, August 2021, PB 2023), 286 pages.